zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/stored-procedures.md

  - `DbSet<TEntity>.FromSqlRaw()`
  - `DbContext.Database.ExecuteSqlRaw()`

-## Limitations

-In EF Core, there are some limitations when using raw SQL queries.

- - The return type of a stored procedure must be an entity type, and a stored procedure must return all the columns of the corresponding table of an entity.
- - Related data must not be the part of the result, and a stored procedure cannot perform JOINs to formulate the result.
- - The column names in the result set must match the column names that properties are mapped to.

 ## Create Stored Procedure

 To execute a stored procedure in EF Core, we need to create our stored procedure in our database.
 Here is a script of a simple stored procedure, it will return all the records from the `Authors` table when executed.